AndreasFurster/cpanel-backup-tool/README.md

 1. Upload the project to a **non-public** location
 1. Setup cron job to backup whenever you would like to

 ### !!
-Do not store the project in a publicly accessible location
+Do not store the project in a publicly executable location